Water Cooling is the proven method of engine cooling.

 To pass some of the heat generated due to combustion in the cylinder of an internal combustion engine, air-cooling or water-cooling methods are used in automobile engineering.

-In water cooling method, the advantage of superior convective and conductive properties of water is used.
+In the water-cooling method, the advantage of superior convective and conductive properties of water is used.

 Water is circulated continuously through the cylinder with an annular space known as Water Jacket.